WakiMak/trentent.github.io-forked/_posts/2014-11-27-load-testing-citrix-xml-broker.md

 tags:
   - Citrix
   - Performance
-  - XenApp
+  - &
 ---
 Previously, we encountered performance issues with the Citrix Web Interface due to our user load. Â I devised a test using the Microsoft WCAT to hammer the web interface servers. Â We found that after removing the ASPX processing limitation, logins were slow and we found that some XML brokers were taking a long time to respond.

-I&#8217;ve been tasked with finding out why. Â The Citrix XML server is a basic web server that takes an XML post, processes it and spits back a XML file in response. Â To test the performance of the XML server I created a PowerShell script to send the same XML request that occurs when you login through the web interface.
+I've been tasked with finding out why. Â The Citrix XML server is a basic web server that takes an XML post, processes it and spits back a XML file in response. Â To test the performance of the XML server I created a PowerShell script to send the same XML request that occurs when you login through the web interface.

 XML-Test.ps1: